kranzky/kane/README.md

 TODO
 ----

+* Create basic layout that displays the feed
+  + possibly extract all images so we know sizes
+  + run jobs to extract everything
 * Finish writing specs
-* Create basic layout that displays the feed
+* Deploy to Heroku
 * Twitter authentication
 * Ability to post
+  + run job to extract content
+  + post immediately initially
 * Job to schedule posts
-* Deploy to Heroku
+  + post queue and timezone stuff

 Copyright
 ---------